This Week’s LUCSA Box

 Please Remember to Save and Return LUCSA Packaging

-We request that you return your wax box, egg cartons, and pint containers during your next delivery.
+We request that you return your wax box and Finn’s Ranch egg cartons during your next delivery.
 Help practice sustainability by helping us re-use all of these items for future deliveries.

 Recipes